JanMiksovsky/blog/posts/2026/03-20 Code is more concise than configuration.md

 ## Conclusion

-I interpret these results as demonstrating that an explicit, code-oriented solution like Origami is easier to follow, more coherent, more expressive, and more concise than one predicated on configuration like Eleventy.
+Summing up this post series, I beleive this experiment shows that an explicit, code-oriented solution like Origami is easier to follow, more coherent, more expressive, and more concise than one predicated on configuration like Eleventy.
 I expect the same comparison holds true for the countless other static site generators that rely on a combination of configuration, naming conventions, and folder structure.

 Not every person wants to code, or has the time or energy to learn to code.
 But I think configuration-based site generators cover up the complexity of code with a system that is ultimately just as hard to understand.
 If you're capable of configuring a tool like Eleventy, you are just as capable of coding in Web Origami.